• Skip to main content

 For the Salad

 • Baby Lettuce - I like to use a 4 to 5 ounce box of pre-washed lettuce mix for this salad.
-Really any greens will work, I like the arugula mix.
-I used the whole box for this salad but you can easily adjust the amount to serve any number of people.
+Really any greens will work, including the spinach or arugula mix.
+I used the whole box to feed about 4 to 6 people, but you can easily adjust the amount to serve any number.

 • Asparagus - This salad is truly best when the spring asparagus is in season!
-Cooked perfectly to al dente, asparagus is the star!
+Cooked perfectly al dente, asparagus is the star!
 Just 2 minutes in boiling salted water makes it vibrantly green, still slightly crisp and never mushy!
+When it's asparagus season, try my Asparagus Ravioli with Sausage and Peas and my Spring Asparagus Soup!

 • Eggs - Hard boiled eggs pair beautifully with asparagus and crispy prosciutto.
 They also add protein, making this salad a perfect light spring dinner.

-• Goat cheese - Goat cheese adds incredible flavor and texture to this salad, but if you're not a fan, you can easily substitute feta or Parmesan cheese.
+• Goat Cheese - Goat cheese adds incredible flavor and texture to this salad.
+If you're not a fan, you can easily substitute feta or Parmesan cheese.
 I used a 4 ounce package and crumbled it on with a fork, not quite using all of it.

 • Avocado - A creamy healthy fat, avocado is a salad favorite!
 Make sure your avocado is ripe, and add slices just before serving so they don't begin to brown.